 Grants-in-Aid support cultural, environmental, charitable, sporting, recreational service activities and special events for the purpose of benefiting the community.
-Grant-in-Aid Funding is budgeted for annually.
-Grants provide assistance to community groups for the purpose of benefiting and enhancing the community.

 Regional Grants and Sponsorships